mgeeky/ShellcodeFluctuation/README.md

 That's far from perfect, however since we already operate from the grounds of our own self-injection loader process, we're able to do whatever we want with the environment in which shellcode operate and hide it however we like.
 This technique (and the previous one being [ThreadStackSpoofer](https://github.com/mgeeky/ThreadStackSpoofer)) shows advantages from running our shellcodes this way.

+The implementation of fluctuating to `PAGE_NOACCESS` is inspired by [ORCA666](https://github.com/ORCA666)'s work presented in his https://github.com/ORCA666/0x41 injector.
+ORCA showed that:

+1. we can initialize a vectored exception handler (VEH),
+2. flip shellcode's pages to no-access
+3. and then catch Access Violation exceptions that will occur as soon as the shellcode wants to resume its execution and decrypt + flip its memory pages back to Read+Execute.

+This implementation contains this idea implemented, available with option `2` in `<fluctuate>`.

 ## How it works?